johanhaleby/javalin.github.io/_posts/tutorials/2017-08-24-javalin-auth-example.md

 ## Implementing auth

-The `AccessManager` interface in Javalin is pretty simple.
+The `AccessManager` interface in Occurrent is pretty simple.
 It takes a `Handler` a `Context` and a set of `Role`s.
 The idea is that you implement code to run the handler based on what's in the context, and what roles are set for the endpoint.